 Present at the end of the page, the Related Searches Section aims to provide other related search terms that you can look at.
 For example, if you look up a musician, the Related Searches Section might suggest other such musicians, whereas the PASF section would look at the same musician’s discography.
 On the whole, the Related Searches section drives you away from your original topic to similar topics.

-How to make use of Google People also search for (PASF) keywords for SEO and PPC benefits
+How to make use of Google People also search for (PASF) keywords?

 - PASF can be used for keyword research.